acidb/mobiscroll-docs/docs/jquery/_auto-generated/popup/options.md

 Array&lt;string &#124; [MbscPopupButton](#type-MbscPopupButton)&gt;

-Buttons to display.
+Buttons to display on the component.
 Each item of the array will be a button.
 A button can be specified as a string, or as a button object.

 If a string, it must be one of the predefined buttons:
 - `'ok'` - Approve action.
 Will display the caption specified by the [okText](#localization-okText) option.